Skip to content

 The client

 A multi-country travel group running tours across Thailand, Vietnam, and Malaysia.
-Around forty people on the team in total, with four full-time sales agents in Bangkok handling inbound enquiries from a mix of web forms, email, and partner referrals.
+Around forty people on the team, with four full-time sales agents in Bangkok handling inbound enquiries from a mix of web forms, email, and partner referrals.
 The sales manager had been running the function for almost a decade and knew, quite precisely, where it was breaking.

 The problem

-The team was receiving somewhere between three and five hundred enquiries a week, and the fastest replies were going out inside two hours.
-The slowest were taking more than a day.
+The team was getting between three and five hundred enquiries a week.
+The fastest replies went out inside two hours.
+The slowest took more than a day.
 By the time a reply went out, plenty of prospects had already moved on to a competitor or lost interest entirely.

-The underlying cause was not effort.
-The sales agents were good at their jobs.
+The cause was not effort.
+The agents were good at their jobs.
 The cause was the shape of the work.
-Each enquiry needed reading, classifying (destination, group size, rough budget, dates), routing to the right person, and then the agent needed to pull together a personalized first reply that actually referenced what the prospect had asked about.
+Each enquiry needed reading, classifying (destination, group size, rough budget, dates), routing to the right person, and then a personalized first reply that referenced what the prospect had actually asked about.
 That took time even for the fastest person on the team, and it had to happen in sequence for hundreds of leads a week.

-The existing system was an inbox, a shared spreadsheet, and a CRM that the agents dutifully updated after the fact.
+The existing setup was an inbox, a shared spreadsheet, and a CRM that the agents updated after the fact.
 Nothing was moving information forward on its own.

 The approach

-The build connected the existing web forms, email addresses, and the CRM into a single pipeline.
-Incoming enquiries were captured (regardless of channel), passed through an LLM-powered classifier that scored them for qualification and tagged them by destination, group size, trip length, and budget range.
+The build connected the existing web forms, email addresses, and the CRM into one pipeline.
+Incoming enquiries were captured regardless of channel and passed through an LLM-powered classifier that scored them for qualification and tagged them by destination, group size, trip length, and budget range.
 Based on those tags, each enquiry was routed to the right sales agent, with priority sorting on the higher-value and time-sensitive leads.

 For each qualified enquiry, a personalized first-reply draft was generated using the prospect’s own wording as reference.
-The draft was written into the CRM and queued for the sales agent to review, edit if they wanted, and send.
-The draft was never sent automatically.
+The draft was written into the CRM and queued for the agent to review, edit if they wanted, and send.
+Nothing was ever sent automatically.
 The sales manager had been clear that the human touch was the differentiator, and nobody wanted that removed.

 The whole thing ran on n8n for orchestration, HubSpot as the CRM of record, and Postmark for outbound.
-The client’s existing tools were kept.
-The build added a layer on top of them rather than replacing anything.
+The client’s existing tools stayed.
+The build added a layer on top.

 The result

 The build paid back its own cost inside the first quarter on reply-speed conversion alone.
-It has been running without significant intervention for most of a year.
+It has run without significant intervention for most of a year.

 A quiet side benefit